Snr-Dave/my-first-git-project/README.md

 I plan to add more details about specific features or learnings here soon!
 ---
 Using GitHub's web interface is very convenient for mobile learning.
+## New Feature Idea: User Authentication

+I'm considering adding user authentication to this project.
+This would involve:
+- User registration and login
+- Password hashing for security
+- Session management

+This feature would significantly expand the project's capabilities.